 When you can see the data in front of you, you won’t waste time on your construction planning because you’ll be able to see all the little details.
 The best part is, you’ll be able to learn from these decisions so you keep making them, but we’ll get into that later.

-Real-time updates make collaboration between workers and managers so much easier because they’ll be able to communicate through the updates.
+Real-time updates make collaboration between workers and managers so much easier because they’ll be able to actually communicate through the updates.

-Managers might not always be able to answer phone calls, emails, or be with the workers on-site, but they can see the project’s progress and update it through real-time updates.
+Managers might not always be able to answer phone calls, emails, or be with the workers on site, but they can see the project’s progress and update it through real-time updates.

 Employees will get alerts when these changes have been made and can shift their workday accordingly.

 Being alerted to errors right away stops workers from continuing until they think the project is done and having to go back later to fix them.
 Backtracking takes up more time than you think.
-Also, with the right tools, workers are updated on changes to the project via real-time updates and errors.

-Project management software will allow you to estimate an accurate number for the total cost of a project, so it won’t all just be one big guessing game.
+Project management software will allow you to estimate an accurate number for the total cost of a project so it won’t all just be one big guessing game.
 You’ll also be able to adjust this cost when errors occur and other things that need to be accounted for.